SukkoPera/OpenKickstartSwitcherCDTV/README.md

 | 5           | 256       | HIGH| LOW | HIGH|
 | 6           | 512       |  x  | HIGH| HIGH|

 **IMPORTANT: ALWAYS TURN YOUR CDTV OFF BEFORE MOVING THE SELECTION SWITCHES.**

+### DiagROM
+The excellent [DiagROM by chucky](http://www.diagrom.com) can be used with OpenKickstartSwitcherCDTV, even though not all functions work on a CDTV.

+Normally it is distributed as a 512 KB image, but most of that space is unused, so I have created a 256 KB version by simply truncating the image.
+It is **NOT GUARANTEED TO WORK**, but it looks fine to me.
+It can be [downloaded here](https://github.com/SukkoPera/OpenKickstartSwitcher/files/1777856/diagrom-256k.zip).

 ### License
-The OpenKickstartSwitcherCDTV documentation, including the design itself, is copyright &copy; SukkoPera 2018.
+The OpenKickstartSwitcherCDTV documentation, including the design itself, is copyright &copy; SukkoPera 2018-2019.

 OpenKickstartSwitcherCDTV is Open Hardware licensed under the [CERN OHL v.
 1.2](http://ohwr.org/cernohl).